North Carolina State University: History

 State College created new academic programs, including the School of Architecture and Landscape Design in 1947 (renamed as the School of Design in 1948), the School of Education in 1948, and the School of Forestry in 1950.
 In the summer of 1956, following the US Supreme Court ruling in Brown v.
 Board of Education (1954) that segregated public education was unconstitutional, North Carolina State College enrolled its first African-American undergraduates, Ed Carson, Manuel Crockett, Irwin Holmes, and Walter Holmes.
 In 1962, State College officials desired to change the institution's name to North Carolina State University.
 Consolidated university administrators approved a change to the University of North Carolina at Raleigh, frustrating many students and alumni who protested the change with letter writing campaigns.
 In 1963, State College officially became North Carolina State of the University of North Carolina.
-Students, faculty, and alumni continued to express dissatisfaction with this name, however, and after two additional years of protest, the name was changed to the current official name North Carolina State University at Raleigh.
+Students, faculty, and alumni continued to express dissatisfaction with this name; however, after two additional years of protest, the name was changed to the current official name, North Carolina State University at Raleigh.
 However, by longstanding convention, the "at Raleigh" portion is omitted even in official documents such as diplomas, and in practice the institution's name is simply "North Carolina State University"; "NC State University" is also accepted on first reference in news stories.
 Indeed, school officials have long discouraged using "at Raleigh" except when absolutely necessary, as the full name implies that there is another branch of the university elsewhere in the state.

 In 1966, single-year enrollment reached 10,000.
 In the 1970s enrollment surpassed 19,000 and the School of Humanities and Social Sciences was added.

 Celebrating its centennial in 1987, NC State reorganized its internal structure, renaming all its schools to colleges (e.g. School of Engineering to the College of Engineering).
 Also in this year, it gained 700 acre of land that was developed as Centennial Campus.
 Since then, NC State has focused on developing its new Centennial Campus.
 It has invested more than $620 million in facilities and infrastructure at the new campus, with 62 acre of space being constructed.
-Sixty-one private and government agency partners are located on Centennial Campus.
+Sixty-one private and government agency partners are on Centennial Campus.

-NC State has almost 8,000 employees, nearly 35,000 students, a $1.495 billion annual budget, and a $1.4 billion endowment.
+NC State has almost 8,000 employees, nearly 38,000 students, a $1.495 billion annual budget, and a $2.2 billion endowment.
 It is the largest university in the state and one of the anchors of North Carolina's Research Triangle, together with Duke University and the University of North Carolina at Chapel Hill.